mfmayer/fluxbatcher/README.md

 # fluxbatcher

 **fluxbatcher** is a command-line utility that helps generate and execute batch Flux queries based on a Markdown-defined value table and a query template.
 It is especially designed for migrating and transforming sensor data — for example, when moving historical Home Assistant data between InfluxDB buckets and adapting tag structures in the process.
+The total time range can optionally be split into smaller intervals (or "batches") so that queries are executed in manageable chunks.
+This helps avoid long execution times and makes it easier to track progress across the data range.

 ## 🔍 Purpose